It seems like almost every Tucson wall tells a story.

 The Farmer John's meat processing plant has long closed up shop in Tucson, but you can still enjoy their painted mural of happy cows grazing in the Arizona sun.
 The mural was commissioned by the Clougherty family, who owns Farmer John, and could be considered a nod to an elaborate pig mural you can find at their original facility in California.

 The building is now home to the haunted house attraction, The Slaughterhouse.

 Hot tip: The Slaughterhouse has a year-round escape room called Xscape House.
 Solve a puzzle with friends and check out the giant cow mural while you're there.

 We couldn't find a signature on the mural but after a few minutes of searching, we found out Irish artist Fin Dac painted this.
 Dac travels around the world and paints women of East Asian cultures with an intention to rewire stereotypes surrounding women in that culture.

 Location: 178 E. Broadway Blvd.
 On Broadway Boulevard and Arizona Avenue, painted on the west-facing wall of the old Lewis Hotel.

 Hot tip: Fin Dac empowers these women by encircling their eyes.

 Bill Walton riding a jackalope

-The 45-foot wide by 75-foot high mural combines the mythical jackalope with one of Tucson's favorite basketball dad Bill Walton.
-It's another one of the eight murals done last summer as part of the Tucson Mural Arts Program.
+The 45-foot wide by 75-foot high mural combines the mythical jackalope with one of Tucson's favorite basketball dads, Bill Walton.
+It's another one of the eight murals done as part of the Tucson Mural Arts Program.